Low Protein Diets for CKD

 Examples: chicken, turkey, fish or shellfish, pork, beef, lamb.

 Most animal based proteins have 7 g protein per 1 ounce.
 Using your hands is a quick trick to estimate protein sources.
 The size of a deck of cards is about 2.5 ounces, this is close to the size of your palm and the thickness of your pinky.
 If yours is larger, use the deck of cards as an example.
 This means that a 5 oz chicken breast will have 35 g protein.
 So portion size with animal proteins is important.
+If you are looking for some local meat options, check out TrueLocal.

 Plant-based Proteins